jlivingstonsg/waiting-room-to-telerobot/README.md

 The queue system is now working and video-stream but only in firefox browser.

 The RoboCam app creates a IP adress that make you able to control it over the internet with live videostream.

-My problem now is get the control code from the generated IP adress from RoboCam to the PHP queue code.
+----My problem now is get the control code from the generated IP adress from RoboCam to the PHP queue code.---

 The code is about ten years old and was running on a debian linux server called FoxBoard.